Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Kurt Hallead - RBC Capital Markets LLC

 Okay, great, great.
 And then just in the context you mentioned a lot of the operators have been able to get their cost levels down to sub $50, you referenced $30 in the North Sea.
-And now the dayrates are at the press (45:16) levels, which in prior cycle dynamics, this was the turning point of the cycle when operators would take advantage of low rates and try to lock them in.
+And now the dayrates are at depressed levels, which in prior cycle dynamics, this was the turning point of the cycle when operators would take advantage of low rates and try to lock them in.
 It sounds like some of that is starting to happen.
 I'm just curious from where you sit, like do the operators still need to get an element of conviction that a $50 or $60 handle on crude is more sustainable than what they've seen for this year?
 Or do you think the operators are now at that level and with dayrates coming down this is really the start of that push to get all these companies to lock in rates at current levels.
 What's your take?

 Jeremy D. Thigpen - Transocean Ltd.

 Yeah, it's a good question, Kurt, and I think you have to segment it by customer.
-So I think if you look at our independents, those customers are actually looking at the current oil price and they're looking at their cost per barrel and they're thinking, gosh, this is a great opportunity to go and capitalize on some lower dayrates and lower service costs and they see great opportunity there.
-But if you look at the majors, they've made a commitment to the Street to fund the dividend out of cash flow from operations, reduce their CapEx requirements, and then their spend (46:31) for 2018.
+So I think if you look at our independents, those customers are actually looking at the current oil price, and they're looking at their cost per barrel and they're thinking, gosh, this is a great opportunity to go and capitalize on some lower dayrates and lower service costs and they see great opportunity there.
+But if you look at the majors, they've made a commitment to the Street to fund the dividend out of cash flow from operations, reduce their CapEx requirements, and then their spend for 2018.
 And so for them they've set their budgets for the most part for 2018.
-My belief is unless we see a material change upward in oil prices, that the activity with the majors is going to be few and far between, but the independents (46:49) would expect to ramp up.
+My belief is unless we see a material change upward in oil prices, that the activity with the majors is going to be few and far between, but the independents and the NOCs would expect to ramp up.
 And I think that, Roddie, is that consistent with what we're seeing?

 Roddie Mackenzie - Transocean Ltd.

 Yeah, I think so.
-And when we track the contracting activity, basically at the moment half of it is coming from the independents, which is disproportionate to the number of (47:00) the world.
+And when we track the contracting activity, basically at the moment half of it is coming from the independents, which is disproportionate to the number of leasees (47:00) the world.
 So clearly you see those guys a bit more nimble moving first.
 But I think we'd also look to see that the indicators in places like licensing rounds in Brazil and Mexico are beginning to see a lot of the majors dive back in again.
-So I think we've seen around 1.4 to (47:21) Mexico, and then the second and third (47:25) in Brazil, I think you'll see in the majors heavily investing basically seeing it as time to reinvest in deepwater offshore drilling.
+So I think we've seen around 1.4 in (47:21) Mexico, and then the second and third (47:25) in Brazil, I think you're seeing the majors heavily investing basically seeing it as time to reinvest in deepwater offshore drilling.
 So I think you'll see that translate into contracts for us in the next year or two to three years.

 Kurt Hallead - RBC Capital Markets LLC